Close Alert Banner

 Will my child receive a French certificate at graduation?

-In Grade 12 Core French, Extended French and French Immersion students are given the opportunity to complete the DELF French Proficiency Exam.
+In Grade 12 Core French and French Immersion students are given the opportunity to complete the DELF French Proficiency Exam.
 The DELF proficiency exam is official proof of a student's French language skills.

 Where can I find information on Post-secondary opportunities to study in French?